Michigan SSDI Lawyers

 • Benefits not affected by other income (wages may affect retirement or disability benefits)

 SSI is a needs-based program for individuals with limited resources (assets or things they own) and income.
 General tax revenues fund this program, and federal and state laws determine the benefit amount.
-The benefit amount an applicant receives considers their income, where they live, and who lives with them.
+The supplemental security income benefits amount an applicant receives considers their income, where they live, and who lives with them.

 Beneficiaries include those aged 65 and older and adults and children of any age with a disability or blindness.